 Famous UK business magnate Richard Branson also claims a spot on that list, having bought the Necker Island of the British Virgin Islands – a very appropriate move for the founder of the Virgin group – in 1997, only six years after founding his company.
 He paid £207 million (over $285 million) for 74 acres he likes to enjoy with his celebrity friends.
 The island suffered damage from a fire in 2011 and then found itself again in the path of Hurricane Irma in 2017, which stormed the Caribbean at 185 miles per hour.
 The nearby luxurious Bahamas were affected, too, which are home to private islands by actors Johnny Depp and Eddie Murphy.

 So, if you are not up for just renting out a humble penthouse suite at the most expensive private island in the world but are looking instead to buy one, fear not – there are still options.
 There are quite a few islands for sale for under $500,000, including the Opal Caye in Belize (extra bonus: you might get to hang out with Leo at the barrier reef), Motu Karatae in French Polynesia, or the 40-acre Nawi Island Lots in Fiji for a quarter of a million.
-If you still think that is a bit steep, try Airbnb for renting your own tropical paradise at the Bahamas – be it a secluded villa or a whole, tiny, unspoiled island.
-You might have to give up electricity for few nights though – but, really, it only adds to the mystique and romance of the getaway.
+If you still think that is a bit steep, try Airbnb for renting your own tropical paradise in the Bahamas – be it a secluded villa or a whole, tiny, unspoiled island.
+You might have to give up electricity for a few nights though – but, really, it only adds to the mystique and romance of the getaway.

 If you really want to rub shoulders with Leo and Johnny while enjoying nature and spectacular waters, now you know what you have to do.
-Owning an island, even if it is for a just a few nights, might not be as exclusive as it sounds.
+Owning an island, even if it is for just a few nights, might not be as exclusive as it sounds.